A STEP-BY-STEP GUIDE TO CATCHING CRAPPIE

 Experience Florida Crappie Fishing

-Crappie can be caught in Florida throughout the year, but anglers will get the ultimate crappie fishing experience from the late Fall to early Spring months.
-Often this cooler time of year is when the Florida crappie are thriving.
+Crappie can be caught in Florida throughout the year, but anglers will get the ultimate crappie fishing experience from the late Fall to early Spring.
+Often this calmer time of year is when the Florida crappie is thriving.

 Florida has a strong reputation for its incredible fishing, and the crappie trips don’t fall short.
-The sunshine state has endless water systems and lakes that hold the largest amount of crappie in the nation, yielding slab-size fish.
-This fish is considered both a sportfish and a panfish because of the fun involved in catching them and the tastiness involved if you choose to take them home.
+The sunshine state has endless water systems and lakes that hold the enormous amount of crappie in the nation, yielding slab-size fish.
+This fish is considered both a sportfish and a panfish because of the fun of catching them and the tastiness involved if you choose to take them home.

 Our professional guides cover all the top fishing spots in the state, and every location has something unique to offer.
-For example, if you and your group are looking for a strict crappie trip, then we have great spots for you.
-But if you are looking to catch largemouth bass and crappie, then we may recommend a different place.
-There are locations throughout Florida full of our favorite fish; let us help you choose the best spot based on where you live or stay to have the ultimate sportfishing/panfishing adventure of a lifetime!
+For example, if you and your group are looking for a strict crappie trip, we have great spots for you.
+But if you want to catch largemouth bass and crappie, we recommend a different place.
+There are locations throughout Florida full of our favorite fish; let us help you choose the best spot based on where you live or stay to have the ultimate sportfishing/pan fishing adventure of a lifetime!

 The crappie season will start picking up in November and continue to get better through the winter so reserve your spot now!